bryntum/siesta/packages/siesta/src/guides/code_coverage/code_coverage.md

 these are [Istanbul/Nyc](https://github.com/istanbuljs/nyc) and [c8](https://github.com/bcoe/c8)).
 This is to be able to freely upgrade those libraries and stay up to date with their new features and bug fixes.

+The code coverage reports are generated directly by the Istanbul library.

 Collecting code coverage
 --------------